pmaddi/pmaddi.github.io/_posts/2014-05-27-two-weeks-at-mozilla.md

 It would be convenient to have an idea of how a release of Firefox is coming along by glancing at a single page.

 [Willie][Willie], the previous intern on the team has made great progress on a dashboard that does just this.
 Currently his [dashboard][rrdash] can create charts of key bug metrics.
-It's very useful already, as it generates a timeseries from any bugzilla query.
+This handy tool can generate a timeseries from any bugzilla query.

 ![Release readiness dashboard]({{site.url}}/assets/images/rrdash.png)
 <p style="text-align: center">The release readiness dashboard, by Wille</h>